KnowageLabs/Knowage-Server/doc/user/NGSI/README.md

 * Manage the Context Information about Context Entities, for example the lifetime and quality of information.
 * Access (query, subscribe/notify) to the available Context Information about Context Entities.

 The FIWARE version of the OMA NGSI interface is a RESTful API via HTTP.
 Its purpose is to exchange context information.
-The three main interaction types are
+The two main interaction types are

 * one-time queries for context information
 * subscriptions for context information updates (and the corresponding notifications)